miRNA & 3’ UTR Luciferase Construct Collection

 genome-wide collection of pre-cloned luciferase 3´UTR reporters

-If you can't find the exact clones you are looking for, our Custom Services can economically clone any fragment from the human, mouse or rat genomes, or mutagenize any existing GoClone construct to fit your needs.
+If you can't find the exact promoter or sequence you are looking for, our Custom Services can clone any sequence from the human, mouse or rat genomes, or mutagenize an existing GoClone® construct to fit your needs.